-(5) Reporting requirements when emissions of greenhouse gases fall below reporting thresholds.
-Except as provided in this subsection, once a facility or supplier is subject to the requirements of this chapter, the person must continue for each year thereafter to comply with all requirements of this chapter, including the requirement to submit annual GHG reports (annual GHG reports, GHG report, emissions report, annual report), even if the facility or supplier does not meet the applicability requirements in subsection (1) or (2) of this section in a future year.
+(6) Reporting requirements when emissions of greenhouse gases fall below reporting thresholds.
+Except as provided in this subsection, once a reporter is subject to the requirements of this chapter, the person must continue for each year thereafter to comply with all requirements of this chapter, including the requirement to submit annual GHG reports (annual GHG reports, GHG report, emissions report, annual report), even if the reporter does not meet the applicability requirements in subsections (1), (2), or (3) of this section in a future year.
+Reporters with a compliance obligation under WAC 173-446 must continue to report for any year with a compliance obligation.

 (a) If reported emissions are less than ten thousand metric tons CO2e per year for five consecutive years, then the person may discontinue reporting as required by this chapter provided that the person submits a notification to ecology that announces the cessation of reporting and explains the reasons for the reduction in emissions.
 The notification must be submitted no later than the report submission due date, specified in WAC 173-441-050(2), of the year immediately following the fifth consecutive year of emissions less than ten thousand tons CO2e per year.
-The person must maintain the corresponding records required under WAC 173-441-050(6) for each of the five consecutive years and retain such records for three years following the year that reporting was discontinued.
+The person must maintain the corresponding records required under WAC 173-441-050(6) for each of the five consecutive years and retain such records for ten years following the year that reporting was discontinued.
 The person must resume reporting if annual emissions in any future calendar year increase above the thresholds in subsection (1) or (2) of this section.

 (b) If reported emissions are less than five thousand metric tons CO2e per year for three consecutive years, then the person may discontinue reporting as required by this chapter provided that the person submits a notification to ecology that announces the cessation of reporting and explains the reasons for the reduction in emissions.
 The notification must be submitted no later than the report submission due date, specified in WAC 173-441-050(2), of the year immediately following the third consecutive year of emissions less than five thousand tons CO2e per year.
-The person must maintain the corresponding records required under WAC 173-441-050(6) for each of the three consecutive years and retain such records for three years following the year that reporting was discontinued.
+The person must maintain the corresponding records required under WAC 173-441-050(6) for each of the three consecutive years and retain such records for ten years following the year that reporting was discontinued.
 The person must resume reporting if annual emissions in any future calendar year increase above the thresholds in subsection (1) or (2) of this section.
+This provision does not apply to electric power entities.

-(c) If the operations of a facility or supplier are changed such that all applicable GHG-emitting processes and operations listed in WAC 173-441-120and 173-441-130 cease to operate, then the person is exempt from reporting in the years following the year in which cessation of such operations occurs, provided that the person submits a notification to ecology that announces the cessation of reporting and certifies to the closure of all GHG-emitting processes and operations no later than the report submission due date, specified in WAC 173-441-050(2), of the year following such changes.
+(c) If the operations of a reporter are changed such that all applicable GHG-emitting processes and operations listed in WAC 173-441-120, WAC 173-441-122, and 173-441-124 cease to operate, then the person is exempt from reporting in the years following the year in which cessation of such operations occurs, provided that the person submits a notification to ecology that announces the cessation of reporting and certifies to the closure of all GHG-emitting processes and operations no later than the report submission due date, specified in WAC 173-441-050(2), of the year following such changes.
 This provision does not apply to seasonal or other temporary cessation of operations.
 This provision does not apply to facilities with municipal solid waste landfills, industrial waste landfills, or to underground coal mines.
 The person must resume reporting for any future calendar year during which any of the GHG-emitting processes or operations resume operation.